vspaceone/DirectoryMirrorServer/README.md

 # SpaceAPI Directory Mirror

-This is server mirror the SpaceAPI Directory.
+This is server mirrors the SpaceAPI Directory.
 It also provides a Web-GUI for the SpaceAPI.
 Find a demopage [here](directorymirrorserver.noppelmax.online).
 Unfortunately statistics are currently not running right now.

 ## Install
 Install anaconda.